OpenDocument: Conception

 The OpenDocument standard was developed by a Technical Committee (TC) under the Organization for the Advancement of Structured Information Standards (OASIS) industry consortium.
 The ODF-TC has members from a diverse set of companies and individuals.
 Active TC members have voting rights.
 Members associated with Sun and IBM have sometimes had a large voting influence.
 The standardization process involved the developers of many office suites or related document systems.

 The first official ODF-TC meeting to discuss the standard was 16 December 2002.
 OASIS approved OpenDocument as an OASIS standard on 1 May 2005.
 OASIS submitted the ODF specification to ISO/IEC Joint Technical Committee 1 (JTC 1) on 16 November 2005, under Publicly Available Specification (PAS) rules.
 ISO/IEC standardization for an open document standard including text, spreadsheet and presentation was proposed for the first time in DKUUG 28 August 2001.

 After a six-month review period, on 3 May 2006, OpenDocument unanimously passed its six-month DIS (Draft International Standard) ballot in JTC 1 (ISO/IEC JTC 1/SC 34), with broad participation, after which the OpenDocument specification was "approved for release as an ISO and IEC International Standard" under the name ISO/IEC 26300:2006.

 After responding to all written ballot comments, and a 30-day default ballot, the OpenDocument international standard went to publication in ISO, officially published 30 November 2006.

 In 2006, Garry Edwards, a member of OASIS TC since 2002, along with Sam Hiser and Paul "Marbux" E. Merrell founded the OpenDocument Foundation.
-The aim of this project was to be open-source representative of the format in OASIS.
+The aim of this project was to be an open-source representative of the format in OASIS.
 The immediate aim of this project was to develop software that would convert legacy Microsoft Office documents to ODF.
 By October 2007 the project was a failure: Conversion of Microsoft Office documents could not be achieved.
 By this time, The foundation was convinced that ODF was not moving in a direction that they supported.
 As a result, it announced the decision to abandon its namesake format in favor of W3C's Compound Document Format (CDF), which was in early stages of its development.
 The foundation, however, never acted on this decision and was soon dissolved.
 The CDF was never designed for this purpose either.